justin-rim/Smart-brain-frontend/README.md

 To see the back-end, check this https://github.com/justin-rim/Smart-brain-api.

-This app utilizes an API from Clarifai to detect faces in a given image url.
+This app utilizes an API from Clarifai to detect faces in a given image URL.

 Created with React, Particles.js, Tachyons and Tilt.js.